DanalEstes/TAMV/README.md

 * Requires network connection to DUET RepRap V2 or V3 based printer.
 * This MAY be, but is not required to be, the Pi in a Duet3+Pi configuration
+* Warning: RRF 2&3 have a **hardcoded offset of 0.7mm applied to Z-probes** which you must over-ride in your config.g file.
+If you don't fix this issue, your offsets will be calculated 0.7mm too close to your print surface **and this will result in damage to your printer!** A simple G31 Z0 at the end of your config.g file (or whatever Z offset applies to your probe) is sufficient to fix this issue.
+A later release of ZTATP will automatically handle this issue, but for now, it is a manual fix.
 ## Installation

     See instructions above for TAMV.
 It will be in the same directory.